blaenk/site/content/notes/scala.md

 # Abstract Members

 A member of a class or trait is _abstract_ if it doesn't have a complete definition within the class.
 The implementations are meant to be defined in subclasses.
-Unlike other object-oriented languages, it's also possible to declare abstract fields and even abstract types.
-It's possible to declare abstract types, methods, `val`s and `var`s:
+Unlike other object-oriented languages, it's possible to declare abstract fields of `val` and `var`, methods, and even abstract types:

 ``` scala
 trait Abstract {